BBVA/mist/catalog/festin.md

 - **consoleError**: Raw text with console error from festin command.
 - **buckets**: A list of domains, S3 bucket names and objects found.

+NOTE: when used as a producer for a queue it will send the domains as it will find it.

 ## Tools and services

 The following commands need to be available in your command path: